MB BCh FFARCSI FRCA FFPMCAI FFPMRCA

 In 1995 she was appointed to Musgrave Park Hospital where she established a Pain Clinic and developed a specialist interest in the management of children and adolescents with long term pain, the first in Northern Ireland.

-Strongly interested in supporting training and professional development of others in the field of pain management, she was instrumental in setting up a Masters Degree in the Science and Practice of Pain at the Queens University of Belfast.
+She was instrumental in setting up a Masters Degree in the Science and Practice of Pain at the Queens University of Belfast.

 Since retirement she has been actively involved in raising awareness of the burden of long term pain to the individual, their families and carers, and society through the work of the Pain Alliance of Northern Ireland of which she is the Chair.
 She remains committed to lobbying for access to effective pain management for all who suffer long term pain regardless of cause.